The COMMIT Foundation’s mission is to change the way Veterans and Americans think about military transition.

 Anne Meree Craig

-Julie Kaufman comes to The COMMIT Foundation with over fifteen years of experience in the nonprofit and public sectors.
+Julie Kaufman joined The COMMIT Foundation in 2015 and brings many years of experience in the nonprofit and public sectors.
 She is an experienced fundraiser and grant writer.
 Prior positions include Director of Development for a Charter School, Grant Specialist for the Children’s Museum of Denver, Development Director at a local Big Brothers Big Sisters, and as a Deputy Director for Policy Analysis for the City of New York, Dept. of Administrative Services.
-Julie is honored to join the COMMIT team, and shares a deep respect for the experience and sacrifice of our Nation’s Veterans and military families.
-She holds a Bachelors of Arts in Government from Lehigh University and a Masters in Public Administration and Nonprofit Management from New York University.
-Julie and her husband Erik live in Colorado with their two daughters, where they enjoy time in the outdoors and spend lots of Saturdays watching youth soccer games.
+Julie shares a deep respect for the experience and sacrifice of our Nation’s Veterans and military families and is proud to be part of the high-impact team at COMMIT.
+She holds a Bachelors of Arts in Government from Lehigh University and a Masters in Public Administration, specialty in Nonprofit Management from New York University.
+Julie and her husband Erik live in Colorado with their two daughters, where they enjoy time in the outdoors and spend many Saturdays watching youth soccer games.

 Phil joined the COMMIT team in 2015 to pursue his passion for making a positive impact on Veterans, especially the critical challenges of transitioning from military service to civilian life.
 Through COMMIT, Phil is able to make a difference in the lives of Veterans by helping them develop meaningful networks to capitalize on their skills and experiences.
 Phil has over seven years of service to the U.S. Air Force and intelligence community, including two deployments to Afghanistan in support of Operation Enduring Freedom.
 Phil is a candidate for JD and MBA degrees from Harvard University and holds a Bachelor of Science degree in Materials Science & Engineering from Cornell University.